siggame/siggame.github.io/_posts/2017-08-25-FirstMeeting.md

 ###Wednesday, August 30th from 5pm to 6pm in the Computer Science Building Room 207.

-Feel free to stop by and learn who we are and what we do!
+Make sure to stop by and learn who we are and what we do!

+If you can't be there in person, the meeting will also be streamed on [Twitch](https://www.twitch.tv/siggame) and feel free to ask questions on our [Discord server](https://discord.gg/QmQqudn)!